 People in the racing industry continue to transport horses on cargo ships because the cost is often lower than air transport.
 Owners save money at the horses’ expense.
 TOTE Maritime Puerto Rico has refused to ban this outdated practice, even though humane options for transportation exist.
 With temperatures expected to soar over the upcoming summer months, it’s likely that more horses will die if immediate action isn’t taken.

-Please ask TOTE Maritime Puerto Rico to put an end to this.
+Please sign the petition to ask TOTE Maritime Puerto Rico to put an end to this.